Aircel-Maxis scam: ED moves Delhi HC challenging anticipatory bail to Chidambaram, son

-The Enforcement Directorate (ED) Thursday approached the Delhi High Court seeking cancellation of anticipatory bail granted to former finance minister P Chidambaram and his son Karti in the Aircel-Maxis case.
-The plea is likely to be heard on Friday.
+The Enforcement Directorate approached the Delhi High Court Thursday seeking cancellation of anticipatory bail granted to former finance minister P Chidambaram and his son Karti in the Aircel-Maxis case, claiming that there is likelihood of tampering with the evidence.
+The plea has been listed for hearing before Justice Suresh Kait on Friday.

 The ED has challenged the September 5 order of the special court granting relief to 74-year-old Chidambaram and his son.
 Chidambaram is lodged in jail after being arrested by the CBI on August 21 in the INX Media corruption case.

-Later, both the agencies had filed a supplementary charge sheet naming the Chidambarams in the scam.
+Later, both the agencies, ED and CBI, filed supplementary charge sheets naming the Chidambarams in the scam.
 The cases relate to alleged irregularities in grant of Foreign Investment Promotion Board (FIPB) approval in the Rs 3,500-crore Aircel-Maxis deal when Chidambaram was finance minister.

 The CBI is probing how Chidambaram, being the finance minister in 2006, granted FIPB approval to a foreign firm, when only the Cabinet Committee on Economic Affairs (CCEA) was empowered to do it.
 The ED is probing a money laundering case in the Aircel-Maxis matter, in which the Chidambarams have been questioned by the agency.